Depleted Celtic win Women's Scottish Cup

 Wellings sent Alexander the wrong way, but their lead would be short-lived again.

 This time Priscila Chinchilla earned a penalty when she was knocked trying to reach a low cross.
-Bartle was red carded for the infringement much to the fury of the Celtic bench, with Davidson slotting home the spot kick.
+Bartle was red carded for the infringement much to the fury of the Celtic bench, with Davidson slotting home the spot-kick.

 Fran Alonso's side had taken the lead twice, but now they were down to 10 players and very much the underdogs.